Women and alcohol

 - A long term study reported in 2014 suggests a modest association between long term moderate drinking and reduced risk of rheumatoid arthritis.

-- The way women process alcohol compared with men allows it to stay in the body for longer, which increases the chance of damage and developing illnesses.
+- The way women's bodies process alcohol compared with men increases the chance of damage and developing illnesses.

 - Women who drink alcohol are more susceptible to illnesses such as breast cancer, liver disease and (if pregnant) Foetal Alcohol Spectrum Disorders.

-- However moderate alcohol consumption may reduce the risk of heart disease in post menopausal women and possibly the risk of osteoporosis and rheumatoid arthritis.
+- However moderate alcohol consumption may reduce the risk of heart disease in post menopausal women.

 - Binge drinking and excessive alcohol intake, however, significantly increases the risks of developing life-threatening illnesses.

-Judith Barnes Published July 2012, Reviewed and updated by Emma Juhasz February 2016, Next review date January 2019.
+Reviewed and updated by Emma Juhasz March 2019, Next review date February 2023.